weitinging/GLP_1RA_design/README.md

 We conducted an *in silico* pipeline for the design of GLP-1RAs.
 The codebase is organized as follows:

+* `./envs` contains the environment dependencies.
-* `./pipeline` includes the filtering procedures using structure and sequence-based *in silico* metrics like motif-RMSD, pLDDT, etc.
+* `./pipeline` includes the filtering procedures using structure and sequence-based *in silico* metrics.
 * {TO BE WRITTEN}